Home Garden Organic Compost and Mulch

 lawn, do not use the grass clippings in composting .
 Those nasty chemicals are not organic.
-You do not want them in your vegetable garden.
+You definitely do not want it in your vegetable garden.
 How to Make Compost:

 Home garden composting is easy.
 Over the long term, there is not much you can do wrong to a compost pile (also called the compost heap) Pile up any organic matter, and it decomposes over time.
-Even if you simply pile plant waste onto a heap, it will decompose.....eventually.
-Most gardeners prefer to speed up the composting process, and avoid the pitfalls of bad The key ingredients to successful garden composting are:
+Even if you simply pile plant waste onto a heap in your gard, it will decompose.....eventually.
+Most gardeners prefer to speed up the composting process, and avoid the pitfalls The key ingredients to successful garden composting are: